 “We want to grow through engagement and mission,” Jordan, said.
 “We are asking God what are the ways to do that and allowing him to lead us.”

-Last year, the church started an outreach for those who play under the Friday night lights.
+A few years ago, the church started an outreach for those who play under the Friday night lights.
 Five chaplains engaged with the Campbell High Spartans each Thursday night with dinner and a devotional.
 About 15-20 young men showed up on a regular basis.
 Many came to know Jesus.

 At the end of the season, the church took them on a retreat and created a small group just for the football team.
 They not only receive biblical training, but also learn life skills.